ntoghrama/ntoghrama.github.io/index.md

 <img class="profile-picture" src="natasha_headshot_dilijan_2.png">

 I am a first-year PhD Student in Geophysics at Harvard University, advised by Dr. Marine Denolle.
+My research is supported by the NSF Graduate Research Fellowship and the Harvard Ashford Fellowship.

 ## Research Interests